 Recovery Strength Metrics.
 We use course recovery strength (CRS) to evaluate s_i recover ability in course c' after experiencing setbacks in course c.
-It measures the performance difference in course c' between a setback student s_i and non-setback student s'i in c such that c is completed before c', i.e., $c \rightarrow c'$.
+It measures the performance difference in course c' between a setback student s_i and nonsetback student s_i' in c such that c is completed before c', i.e., $c \to c'$.
 Formally, CRS is defined as: